vbauer/jackdaw/README.md

 * **GUAVA** - Guava predicates (`com.google.common.base.Predicate`)
 * **JAVA** - predicates from Java 8 (`java.util.function.Predicate`)

-There is also several ways to generate predicate or group of predicates.
+There are several ways to generate predicate or group of predicates.
 It depends on the annotation location:

 * **annotation on field** - generate predicate only for one specified field.